ibm-cloud-docs/cephaas/service_credential_sds_create.md

 {: note}

-## Creating a service credential with the API
+## Creating S3 credential with the API
-{: #creating-service-credential-api}
+{: #creating-s3-credential-api}
 {: api}

-You can create a service credential for "default" storage account which can be identified by an access key.
+You can create a S3 credential for object storage identifying the access key.

 ```sh
 curl -X 'POST' \